msuther898/geocam-viewer-testing/README.md

 ## Live demo / GitHub Pages

 The repository now ships with a ready-to-host `index.html` at the project root.
-Open the file directly after running `npm run build`, or deploy the repository to GitHub Pages / Vercel and visit `https://<your-domain>/index.html` to try the viewer together with the Depth Anything overlay.
+Run `npm run build` and deploy the generated `dist/` folder to any static host – the output includes an `index.html` entry point together with the bundled viewer assets, so `/` serves the demo automatically.

+### Deploying to Vercel

+1. Ensure your project root contains this repository's `index.html` (it should sit alongside `package.json`).
+2. Set the build command to `npm run build` and the output directory to `dist`.
+3. Add the provided `vercel.json` so single-page rewrites resolve back to `index.html`.
+4. Trigger a deployment – the `dist/index.html` file will now appear in Vercel's static asset list and load without a 404 at `/`.

 ### Hugging Face access tokens